 Otherwise (block_matching_or_cross_channel_pred flag is not equal to 1), the following applies:

-If block_pred_mode is equal to BPM_DC, the DC prediction decoding process of clause 7.3.4 is invoked with blockPos set equal to currBlockPos, log2BlockSize set equal to Log2BlockSize, the reference sample values ref[ i ] set equal to rec[ currCh ][ i ] with 0 <= i < currBlockPos and log2TSize set equal to currLog2TSize.
+If BlockPredMode is equal to BPM_DC, the DC prediction decoding process of clause 7.3.4 is invoked with blockPos set equal to currBlockPos, log2BlockSize set equal to Log2BlockSize, the reference sample values ref[ i ] set equal to rec[ currCh ][ i ] with 0 <= i < currBlockPos and log2TSize set equal to currLog2TSize.

-If block_pred_mode is equal to BPM_LF, the line fitting decoding process of clause 7.3.5 is invoked with blockPos set equal to currBlockPos, log2BlockSize set equal to Log2BlockSize, the reference sample values ref[ i ] set equal to rec[ currCh ][ i ] with 0 <= i < currBlockPos and log2TSize set equal to currLog2TSize.
+If BlockPredMode is equal to BPM_LF, the line fitting decoding process of clause 7.3.5 is invoked with blockPos set equal to currBlockPos, log2BlockSize set equal to Log2BlockSize, the reference sample values ref[ i ] set equal to rec[ currCh ][ i ] with 0 <= i < currBlockPos and log2TSize set equal to currLog2TSize.

-If block_pred_mode is equal to BPM_OFF, the zero prediction decoding process of clause 7.3.3 is invoked with log2BlockSize set equal to Log2BlockSize and log2TSize set equal to currLog2TSize.
+If BlockPredMode is equal to BPM_OFF, the zero prediction decoding process of clause 7.3.3 is invoked with log2BlockSize set equal to Log2BlockSize and log2TSize set equal to currLog2TSize.